zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

    download ./<file_name>.png
     ```

-    The download command creates a popup link at the bottom right of your browser, which you can click to download and open the file.
+    The download command creates a popup link at the bottom right of your browser, which you can select to download and open the file.

 ## Summary